ELISSA-Main/elissa3_wiki/wiki/begin_operations.md

 	- [ ] Installing and connecting the battery (**Attention**: Motors may be active now)
 - Hannibal Class
 	- [ ] Check the battery charge (all > 27V)
+		- Make sure the display is facing you and the red cable is on the right
 	- [ ] Installing and connecting the battery
 	- [ ] Activate the freeflyer (**Attention**: Motors may be active now)
 	- [ ] Activate the flight computer